-- Add the salmon fillets, skin side on the bottom.
+- Add the salmon fillets, skin side on the bottom (this will be top when you serve).
 Cook the salmon for 3 minutes, or until the bottom side is nicely browned.

 - Add sake and cover with lid.
 Steam the salmon for 3 minutes, or until it's cooked through.
 Remove the salmon to a plate.

-- Add the Seasonings to the pan and heat up.
+- Add the seasonings to the pan and increase the heat little bit.
 When the sauce starts to boil, add salmon back in the pan and spoon the sauce over the salmon.

 - When the sauce thickens, turn off the heat.
-Plate the salmon e on warmed plate and serve immediately.
+Plate the salmon on a plate and serve immediately.

 Recipe by Namiko Chen of Just One Cookbook.
 All images and content on this site are copyright protected.
 Please do not use my images without my permission.
 If you’d like to share this recipe on your site, please re-write the recipe in your own words and link to this post as the original source.
 Thank you.

 Editor’s Note: This post was originally published on Apr 25, 2013.
 The post is updated with a new video and images in May 2016.